biowdl/chunked-scatter/README.md

                         The minimum size of a scatter.
-This tool will never generate regions smaller than this value, unless the original regions aresmaller. (default: 10000) --shuffle             Shuffle the regions before scattering.
+This tool will never generate regions smaller than this value, unless the original regions aresmaller. (default: 10000) --mix-small-regions   Mix small regions with regular regions in the input regions.
 This can be useful in case there is a bias in the composition of the regions.
-For example, the human reference genome has all unplaced contigs (which are more difficult to process) at the end of the file, which means they all end up in the same bedfile.
-Enabling shuffling prevents this. (default: False) --seed SEED           Random seed to use when shuffling (default: 42)
+For example, the human reference genome has all unplaced contigs (which are small and difficult to process) at the end of the file, which means they all end up in the same bedfile.
+                        Enabling mixing prevents this (default: False)
 ```

 ## Examples